paramraghavan/python-pytest/README.md

   the test would fail because it depends on a specific API being called.
 This creates an unnecessary dependency on t he private API of the module, instead of testing the public API.

-## Use Case 3
-It's like use case 1, except that the S3 needs a cross account bucket access and s3 metadata has cehcksum value which needs to read and stored into dynamo db

 ## localstack
 A third option is localstack, which allows you to bring up an entire AWS cloud stack locally.